 The onset may be triggered by stress or fear around childbearing, which in turn may be prompted by a miscarriage or losing a child.

 Someone experiencing false pregnancy may stop menstruating, their abdomen may become distended and they may gain weight, they may experience morning sickness, and they may have changes in pigmentation consistent with pregnancy.
 There may be changes in the cervix consistent with pregnancy, and milk may be secreted from the breasts.
-A blood hCG test (the blood version of a urine pregnancy test) is usually negative, but there are a number of conditions which may result in a false positive.
+A blood hCG test (the blood version of a urine pregnancy test) is usually negative, but there are a number of conditions that may result in a false positive.